Resilient-Labs/Alumni-Learning-Plan/README.md

 - 📖 Important Readings
 - 📼 Supplemental Videos To Watch
 - 💻 Practice Problems
-- 👩🏽‍💻 A project that you will submit via Github to recieve feedback
+- 👩🏽‍💻 A project that you will submit via Github to receive feedback
-- 🚌 Lecture on most Tuesdays @ 6pm
+- 🚌 Lecture on most Wednesdays @ 6pm

 ## Weekly Plans